Cart»

 A deep red/ magenta colour in the glass.
 Aromas of plum and spice with background peppery hints leading to a solidly constructed palate of blackberry, plum and anise fruits with firm but not overly intrusive tannins on the finish.
 A rock solid wine that will please the faithful as well as leading new converts to the Tahbilk Shiraz altar.

-Established in 1860 Tahbilk is one of Australia's most beautiful & historic wineries
+Established 1860, Tahbilk is one of Australia's most scenic and historic wineries

 Located in the Nagambie Lakes region of central Victoria (120kms north of Melbourne), one of the nation's premium viticultural areas, the property comprises some 1,214 hectares of rich river flats with a frontage of 11 kms to the Goulburn River and 8 kms of permanent backwaters & creeks.
 The vineyard comprises 168 hectares of vines which include the rare Rhone whites of Marsanne, Viognier & Roussanne, along with classical varieties such as Shiraz, Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Chardonnay, Riesling, Semillon, Sauvignon Blanc & Verdelho.